The History Of The Bel Alton Volunteer Fire Department, Inc.

 The largest fire the new Department experienced was eight months later, which was a dwelling fire at historic Mt.
 Republican.
 Mr. F. Bowie Addison hailed the Department stating “the very prompt response to my call, no doubt saved Old Mt.
 Republican and much of the contents”.
 The Department responded to 131 fire calls within their first year.

 In order to support the Department, the men went door to door for donations.
-Fundraisers such as spaghetti dinners, crab feasts, dances, trap shoots, card parties, bingo, raffles, a horse show which turned out to be a disaster and later teen dances were held.
+Fundraisers such as spaghetti dinners, crab feasts, dances, trap shoots, card parties, bingo, raffles, a horse show, and later teen dances were held.

 Many times the hose was damaged on a call and could not be replaced until a fundraiser was held to raise the necessary funds.

-The first new piece of equipment was a 1963 American Le Franc pumper which was purchased for $26,360.00 was put into service in August of 1963.
-It was Engine 103.
+The first new piece of equipment was a 1963 American Lafrance pumper which was purchased for $26,360.00.
+The engine was put into service in August of 1963 and was designated Engine 103.

 The proud owners drove the truck through the town showing everyone what their contributions had help them obtain.

 In September, 1963, land for the new firehouse was purchased from Mabel Elder for $400.00.
-Francis Burch then began drawing the floor plans for the new building.
-At a total cost of $30,000.00 construction soon began and in the summer of 1964, the building became the new and existing home of the Department.
+Francis Burch began drawing the floor plans for the new building.
+At a total cost of $30,000.00 construction soon began, and in the summer of 1964 the building became the new and existing home of the Department.

 Soon after moving into the new fire house, it was decided to do something special for the children in our area.
 For the first time, Santa arrived in Bel Alton, not on a sleigh but on Engine 103.
-This has become a yearly event.
+This tradition lives on year after year in our community.